 DISNEYBOUND RULE #6 – CHARACTER DETAILS MAKE YOU MORE RECOGNIZABLE

-And for good measure, I threw in Pluto!
+As a bonus, I threw in Pluto!
 If your costume is vague or the character you chose doesn’t have much of a standout look (like Pluto here) consider adding in character details, like a hat, jewelry or MagicBand wrap with a custom design to add to your look.

 You could also go a subtle route and choose one accessory if your character is dressed quite over the top like Sully from Monsters Inc., Sally from Nightmare Before Christmas or Jessie from Toy Story.
 Keep your costume simple and show off these cool accessories.
-Naturally I like to take my characters to the tips of my nails with the Disney Collection by Jamberry wraps!

 check out the other great posts from the Blogorail!